RedisJSON/RedisJSON/docs/docs/performance/_index.md

 ### The empty string

-Another RedisJSON benchmark is that of setting and getting an empty string - a value that's only two bytes long (i.e. `""`).
+Another JSON benchmark is that of setting and getting an empty string - a value that's only two bytes long (i.e. `""`).
 Granted, that's not very useful, but it teaches us something about the basic performance of the module: